leic-pt/resumos-leic/content/pe/0001-nocoes-basicas.md

 :::

-A partir da definição a cima podemos inferir as seguintes probabilidades:
+A partir da definição acima, podemos inferir as seguintes probabilidades:

 1. $ P(\emptyset) = 0$
 2. $ P(\overline{A}) = 1 - P(A) $